FreDDiKnoW/PULSAR/README.md

 - “Astronomy Picture of the Day” integration
 - Save events to your personal collection or star map

-### Star Map Builder
-- Interactive visualization of planets, stars, comets, and launches
-- Add or customize cosmic objects with 3D rendering (Three.js / Mapbox)
-- Track your saved events across the sky

 ### Space Forum
 - Discussion boards for astronomy, space exploration, and astrophotography
 - Moderation tools and user reputation system
 - Likes, replies, and achievements for active participation

+### Star Map Builder
+- Interactive visualization of planets, stars, comets, and launches
+- Add or customize cosmic objects
+- Track your saved events across the sky

 ### AI AstroBot & Quizzes
 - AI-generated quizzes, facts, and space trivia